Understanding the evolution of the Earth and how it works as a system

 (News and Events: see bottom of page)

 The Earth Sciences contribute to answers on a wide range of societal and economic questions, e.g.;

-- the natural means of existence (water, energy, raw materials),
+- the natural means of existence (water, raw materials, the energy transition),

 - the terrestrial environment (including remediation of pollutions),

-- natural hazards (such as earthquakes, volcanic eruptions, and floods),
+- natural hazards and disasters (such as earthquakes, volcanic eruptions, and floods),

-- and the use of terrestrial space (specifically near surface and underground space).
+- and the safe and sustainable use of terrestrial space (specifically near surface and underground space).

 The effects of, and adaptation to, the climate emergency relates to a lot of work that we do.
 The Earth Sciences contributes to most of the 17 Sustainable Development Goals as set by the United Nations.
 In particular these five: Clean water and sanitation, Affordable and clean energy, Sustainable cities and communities, Climate action, and Life below water are of interest to work in our department.

 It is our mission to advance our understanding and prediction capability of processes that govern the evolution of System Earth.
 This system is Earth’s structure, together with the internal workings and surface processes, that determine its evolution and current dynamic state.
 Our scientists study the Earth (and other planets) on scales from the molecular to the planetary scale and from the microsecond to the geological time scale, from its birth about 4500 million years ago to the present-day, including the origin and evolution of life.
 We strive to understand the processes that give rise to its immense riches of life and natural resources.

 We honour James Hutton’s early insight that "from what has actually been, we have data for concluding with regard to that which is to happen thereafter".